Physiology-Informed Generative Multi-Task Network for Contrast-Free CT Perfusion: Methods

 \subsubsection{Network Training}

-The sizes of the input NCCT images and each output CTP image are [256×256×3] and [256×256×1], respectively.
-A color map is applied to the generated gray scale CTP images to visualize results easily.
-Each encoding layer employs a $4\times 4$ convolutional kernel, following the architecture defined in the original pix2pix framework \cite{isola_image--image_2018}.
+Following the design of the original pix2pix framework \cite{isola_image--image_2018}, each encoding layer employs a $4\times 4$ convolutional kernel.
 A stride of 2 and zero-padding of 1 are applied to maintain spatial dimensions during convolution.
+The convolutional layers in the generator use LeakyReLU activations, and Tanh activation in the final layer.
+In the discriminator, all intermediate convolutional layers use LeakyReLU, while the final convolution outputs a probability map through a Sigmoid activation.
+Batch Normalization was utilized when the batch size was greater than 1, and Instance Normalization was used when the batch size was 1.
+The generator has 209,352,408 total parameters while the discriminator has 11,063,044 total parameters.
 MAGIC was implemented using the PyTorch version 1.7.0 library in Python version 3.7.6 and the NVIDIA CUDA platform version 11.7.1 to enable GPU-accelerated computation.
 MAGIC was trained for 50 epochs on an NVIDIA DGX A100 with a GPU RAM of 80 GB.
 An Adam optimizer with \(\beta\) values of \(\beta 1=0.5\) and \(\beta2=0.999\) were used \cite{newcombe_interval_1998}.
 After 50 epochs of training, performance was not found to improve further.
 A batch size of 8 was used.
 The learning rates for the generator and discriminator were set to a constant value of \(1e^{-4}\).
 A learning rate decay was not found to improve the quality of results.
 After each epoch, the generator loss was computed and recorded on a validation set of 100 randomly selected sample images (at the image level) to ensure that the MAGIC was not overfitting the training set.
-In total, model training spanned roughly 40 hours.
+In total, model training spanned around 40 hours.